MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.1 Calendar Application is Mobile

-[EDITORS / AUTHORS: What about the error path]

 Validation will be successful if the application is available and usable on mobile platforms.
 The application will be tested to verify that in the event of a system crash, the user will be prompted to send an error report to the developers.

 #### 4.2.1.1 Smartphone Application